Emailing Receipts, Letters and Statements

 Emailing receipts or statements only to yourself, for testing

 You should probably test this feature for emailing receipts or statements out first, before actually emailing them to the donors.
-To do that, go to the Maintenance à Receipt Options window, and check the "Email receipts only to yourself, for testing" checkbox.
-Having done that, create (or recreate) receipts or statements, and select the Email/Print button or toolbar icon on the window they come up in.
-All displayed receipts or statements for donors that have email addresses will be emailed to your own email address (as set in Maintenance à Email Sending Configuration) rather than to the donors' actual email addresses.
+To do that, go to the Maintenance ⇒ Receipt Options window, and check the "Email receipts, letters and statements only to yourself, for testing" checkbox.
+Having done that, create (or recreate) your receipts, letters or statements, and select the Email/Print button or toolbar icon on the window they come up in.
+All displayed receipts or statements for donors that have email addresses will be emailed to your own email address (as set in Maintenance ⇒ Email Sending Configuration) rather than to the donors' actual email addresses.
 (However, they will say they were sent to the donor's name, to help you identify who would have gotten what if you weren't using this option.)
-Also, when that option is selected, the receipts or statements for donors without email addresses will not be printed, and the first window above, prompting for whether to email and/or print, will not be displayed.
-(They are not printed because you are doing this run only to test the email sending, so it would just be a waste of paper!)

 Sample receipts are also always only emailed to yourself.